jaccovs/Master-project/README.md

 At the moment the project team focuses on development on the OWL debugging module, therefore, CP and SAT modules might be slightly outdated.

-Please see our [Wiki](https://git-ainf.aau.at/interactive-KB-debugging/debugger/wikis/home) for more details.
+Please see our [Wiki](https://git-ainf.aau.at/interactive-KB-debugging/debugger/wikis/home) for more details. "# Master-project"